DavisHenckel/Wilco-Scripting/README.md

 ## Conclusion
 I was very impressed with the implementation Wilco had when I arrived, but once I learned some of the capabilities of PowerShell, I was excited to try to improve upon what had already been built!

 Some of the information I will be unable to include because it would reveal business specific information.
 This is mainly a repository to showcase my first "large" project that I completed almost entirely by myself.
-With of course, some help of the above listed PowerShell Modules; especially ImportExcel 😊
+Building these scripts, along with taking an Open Source Software Class inspired me to make my first OSS contribution to ImportExcel, where I contributed documentation that would have helped me when I was first learning the module.
+The documentation I contributed can be seen [here](https://github.com/dfinke/ImportExcel/tree/master/FAQ)😊